Exec (Amiga): Exec

 Even with such limits, Exec satisfies the definition of preemptive scheduling algorithm, using a preemptive scheduling routine and basing its interrupt intervals on a clock.

 Linux kernel developer Linus Torvalds once described the Amiga design as cooperative, even though it uses a preemptive scheduling policy.
 The reason for that, he argued, was because the lack of [memory] protection between tasks, meant a task could hinder the system from operating preemptively.
 As tasks would need to choose not to stop the preemptive mechanism this would reduce to a kind of inverted cooperative system.
 This kind of conflation between protection and scheduler policy is nonstandard.

 ExecSG

 ExecSG (Second Generation) is the kernel used by AmigaOS 4.
 This kernel was licensed by Hyperion Entertainment from Thomas Frieden and Hans-Jörg Frieden.
-It exposes the same functions and structures as the Commodore Amiga Exec kernel but runs on PowerPC central processing units (CPUs) only.
+It exposes the same functions and structures as the Amiga Exec kernel but runs on PowerPC processors only.
 The ultimate origin of ExecSG is unspecified.